CLRX/CLRX-mirror/doc/ClrxAsmPseudoOps.md

 Syntax: .weak SYMBOL,...

-Indicates that symbols will be a weak.
+Indicates that symbols will be weak.
 Currently, unused feature of the symbol by the CLRX assembler.

 ### .while